Agency Relationships in Colorado

 Using a Buyer’s Agent is a safe strategy for the buyer because the agent is free to discuss and advise the buyer during every step of the purchase process.

-Colorado Homes Real Estate prefers to work as a Buyer’s Agent because we want to look out for your best interests and ensure that your buying process is informed, organized, and smooth.
+Colorado Homes Real Estate prefers to work as a Buyer’s Agent because we want to look out for the buyer’s best interests and ensure that the buying process is informed, organized, and smooth.

 Below is the “Definition of Working Relationships” for Colorado, which further defines the difference between a Buyer’s Agent and a Transaction Broker.